 Health Screenings, including blood pressure and diabetes, are held throughout the year.
 These screenings are generally held several times in both West Hartford and Bloomfield.
 Sites usually include senior centers, town halls, and libraries.
 The screenings are advertised in local newspapers and senior newsletters and on our website.

 The Health District offers a variety of health education and promotion classes.
 Our classes cover a variety of health topics.
 New classes will continue to be offered according to the diverse needs of our residents.
 Please click here for current and up and coming classes or call our office at 860-561-7900.

 Through a grant provided by the Department of Social Services, the West Hartford Bloomfield Health District is able to provide a variety of health screenings and educational programs for our senior population.
-Please click on the above "Senior Wellness" link for more information regarding the various programs that we are providing in an effort to keep our seniors informed about their own health and safety.
+Please click here for more information regarding the various programs that we are providing in an effort to keep our seniors informed about their own health and safety.

 Low cost, routine immunizations are available to residents who attend school in West Hartford or Bloomfield, age five and up, and to those who work in West Hartford or Bloomfield and need the Hepatitis B vaccination series or the tuberculosis skin test.
 Please be aware, we are not able to provide immunization for immigration purposes.
 Please visit our Immunizations page for vaccines and services available.

 In the fall, the Health District offers flu and pneumonia immunizations to adult residents.
 All clinics are walk-in, no appointment necessary.
 Please visit our Immunizations page for prices.